 The County has a history of utilizing public property for affordable housing.
-The County is continually looking at its inventory for what can be utilized for affordable housing development, as well as land owned by other public agencies, to determine whether certain properties are well suited for affordable housing.
-The project at the Bembridge (Ekos on Santa Barbara) property recently completed development.
-Ekos on Santa Barbara, as it is called by McDowell Housing Partners, LLC, the developer of the project, will provide 82 units of family housing with 100% of the units being rent and income restricted at 80% of the area median income and below.
+The County is continually looking at what its inventory for what can be utilized for affordable housing development, as well as land owned by other public agencies, to determine whether certain properties are well suited for affordable housing.
+Currently one property is under development for low-income affordable housing in the County.
+The project at the Bembridge (Harmony) property is currently under development with anticipated delivery of available units by late 2023.
+The Harmony, as it is called by McDowell Housing Partners, LLC, the developer of the project, will provide 82 units of family housing with 100% of the units being rent and income restricted at 80% of the area median income and below.

 Another parcel of property currently undergoing redevelopment known as the Golden Gate Golf Course project, will feature two phases of housing with a minimum of 350 units of affordable housing.
 Similar to the project described above, the County will retain ownership of the land and enter into a long-term ground lease with the developer of the property to ensure affordability for 99 years.
+Commencement of construction for the first phase is currently estimated for 4th Quarter of 2023.

-The Collier County Board of Commissioners is currently undertaking efforts to identify other county-owned land that may be considered for future affordable housing development.
+The Collier County Board of Commissioners is currently undertaking efforts to identify other county owned land that may be considered for future affordable housing development.
 This includes a \$20 million dollar surtax project for affordable housing, which the County is currently accepting developer applications for affordable housing developments.